JohnSnowLabs/langtest/docs/pages/docs/generate.md

 ```python
 harness.testcases()
 ```
-This method returns the produced testcases in form of a pandas data frame – making them easy to edit, filter, import, or export.
+This method returns the produced test cases in form of a pandas data frame – making them easy to edit, filter, import, or export.
 We can manually review the list of generated test cases, and decide on which ones to keep or edit.

 A sample testcases dataframe looks like the one given below: